sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 1. **Dataset Overview** (1 point):
    - Brief description of the dataset
-   - Number of students and features analyzed
+   - Number of restaurant bills and features analyzed
    - Data quality assessment summary

 2. **Key Findings** (1 point):
-   - Top 3 performing students and their average scores
+   - Average tip amount and bill amount
-   - Bottom 3 students and their average scores
+   - Highest and lowest tips in the dataset
-   - Overall class performance patterns
+   - Patterns you observed in tipping behavior
    - Most important insight you discovered

 3. **Data Quality Report** (1 point):